 - Mittens or gloves

-Popular Festivals in Amsterdam ( Tips Amsterdam Itinerary 2 days)
+Popular Festivals in Amsterdam ( Tips for two days in Amsterdam itinerary )

 Amsterdam is a FESTIVAL paradise.
 There is so much happening in the city all year round.
 We have shortlisted some of the best festivals in Amsterdam that are worth visiting.